heavenlystars/angelREAD/README.md

 american serv- 668778551

 ✦ abt me! 🦢
-fandoms - genshin, tgcf, mdzs, fnaf, many animes lol, stranger things, hunger games and many more 🦕☆ female!!! ~ i like women and men guys one at a time ✿💤 ripe age of 17 i will play genshin with u anytime if im not busy ❤︎🍃
+fandoms - genshin, tgcf, mdzs, fnaf, alnst, haikyuu, stranger things, hunger games and many more 🦕☆ female!!! ~ i like women and men guys one at a time ✿💤 ripe age of 17 i will play genshin with u anytime if im not busy ❤︎🍃